Chart Color Schemes

 An assessment of population growth drivers in Manifold Heights reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Manifold Heights statistical area (Lv2) had an estimated population of around 2,952 as of November 2025.
-This reflected an increase of 271 people (10.1%) since the 2021 Census, which reported a population of 2,681 people.
-The change was inferred from the resident population of 2,815 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional four validated new addresses since the Census date.
-This level of population equated to a density ratio of 3,140 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The Manifold Heights (SA2) had a growth rate exceeding the SA3 area (7.9%) and the non-metro area since the 2021 Census, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 52.0% of overall population gains during recent periods.
+The population of the suburb of Manifold Heights is estimated at around 2,952 as of Feb 2026.
+This reflects an increase of 271 people since the 2021 Census, which reported a population of 2,681 people.
+The change is inferred from the resident population of 2,815 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 4 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,140 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 10.1% growth since the 2021 census exceeded the Rest of Vic.'s (8.1%) and the SA3 area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 52.0% of overall population gains during recent periods.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilised the VIC State Government's Regional/LGA projections released in 2023, adjusting using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group were applied across all areas for years 2032 to 2041.
-Looking at population projections moving forward, a significant population increase in the top quartile of national non-metropolitan areas was forecasted, with the area expected to expand by 751 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 19.3% in total over the 17 years.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Looking at population projections moving forward, a significant population increase in the top quartile of national non-metropolitan areas is forecast.
+The suburb is expected to expand by 747 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 19.1% in total over the 17 years.

 Frequently Asked Questions - Population